The Best MCPs for Claude Desktop (And How I Use Them)

 Google Knowledge Graph MCP (repo here)

-I built this because I needed a way for Claude to verify entity information during research workflows.
-Google’s Knowledge Graph contains structured data about millions (billions?) of real-world entities – the same data that powers those knowledge panels in Google Search results.
+I built this one because I kept needing Claude to verify entity information mid-research.
+Google’s Knowledge Graph has structured data about millions (billions?) of real-world entities – same data behind those knowledge panels in Google Search.

-The Knowledge Graph Search API has a generous free tier with 100,000 read calls per day per project.
-You just need to set up a Google Cloud API key.
-Most developers don’t seem to know this exists, which is odd given how useful it is.
+The API’s free tier is generous – 100,000 read calls per day per project.
+You just need a Google Cloud API key.
+I’m surprised more developers don’t know about it, to be honest.

 This MCP gives Claude (or any MCP client) access to that database.